Open-EO/openeo-js-processgraphs/README.md

 This library's version is **1.0.0-beta.3** and supports **openEO API version 1.0.x**.

-This repository was split up from [openeo-js-commons](https://github.com/Open-EO/openeo-js-commons).
+This repository was split apart from [openeo-js-commons](https://github.com/Open-EO/openeo-js-commons).
 Old releases can be found there.

 ## Features
 - Parsing a process graph